ibm-cloud-docs/apps/ts_apps.md

 When you scroll your mouse over the **INSTANCES** or **MEMORY QUOTA** field on the runtime pane, the values change.
 This behavior is by design; however, the error message prompts you to save the memory or instance settings before you navigate away from the page.
 {: tsCauses}

-Close the message window, and then click the **RESET** button in your runtime pane.
+Close the message window, and then click **RESET** in your runtime pane.
 {: tsResolve}

 ## Automatic failover between {{site.data.keyword.Bluemix_notm}} regions isn't available